builtwithrobots/roleboost/docs/MARKET-RESEARCH.md

 Source: CareerKit (citing Harvard/Accenture Hidden Workers report)
 URL: https://www.careerkit.me/blog/how-to-create-an-ats-friendly-resume-pass-every-scanner-in-2026

 These are precisely the candidate profiles RoleBoost's eight example personas represent: Jordan Mills (no degree), Ray Castillo (trades, thin resume), Tanya Patel (career pivot), Marcus Webb (no degree, floor-to-manager), Claire Hutchins (caregiving gap), Ryan Kowalski (layoff/RIF).
-Every one of them is disproportionately harmed by ATS keyword filters -- and every one of them has a story that cannot be told in a document.
+Every one of them is disproportionately harmed by ATS keyword filters -- and every one of them has a story that cannot be told in a document but can be told by an AI that knows them.

 ---